Pun: In the media

 Paronomasia has found a strong foothold in the media.
-William Safire of The New York Times suggests that "the root of this pace-growing [use of paronomasia] is often a headline-writer's need for quick catchiness, and has resulted in a new tolerance for a long-despised form of humor."
+William Safire of The New York Times suggests that "the root of this pace-growing [use of paronomasia] is often a headline-writer's need for quick catchiness, and has resulted in a new tolerance for a long-despised form of humor".
 It can be argued that paronomasia is common in media headlines, to draw the reader's interest.
 The rhetoric is important because it connects people with the topic.
 A notable example is the New York Post headline "Headless Body in Topless Bar".
+New York Post headlines for sex scandal articles have included "Cloak and Shag Her" (General Petraeus), "Obama Beats Weiner" (Congressman Weiner), and "Bezos Exposes Pecker".

 Paronomasia is prevalent orally as well.
 Salvatore Attardo believes that puns are verbal humor.
 He talks about Pepicello and Weisberg's linguistic theory of humor and believes the only form of linguistic humor is limited to puns.
 This is because a pun is a play on the word itself.
 Attardo believes that only puns are able to maintain humor and this humor has significance.
 It is able to help soften a situation and make it less serious, it can help make something more memorable, and using a pun can make the speaker seem witty.

 Paronomasia is strong in print media and oral conversation so it can be assumed that paronomasia is strong in broadcast media as well.
 Examples of paronomasia in media are sound bites.
 They could be memorable because of the humor and rhetoric associated with paronomasia, thus making the significance of the soundbite stronger.